Nizza Monferrato: Food and wine

 Nizza Monferrato is represented at the Festival delle sagre astigiane (Asti's Festival of Festivals) by belecàuda and by pasta di meliga – maize paste, the basis of polenta.

 Industry

-Nizza Monerrato is home to several clothing and metalworking companies.
+The economy of Nizza Monferrato, located in the Piedmont region of Italy, is primarily centered on agriculture, particularly the renowned wine industry.
+While its historical industry included silk and sugar production, the town is now famous for its prestigious wines and local specialties.

+Wine production

+Nizza Monferrato is often considered the capital of Barbera wine and is at the heart of the Nizza DOCG appellation.